Live well, age well

 About Home Visits

 With your permission, an Outreach Officer will visit you in your own home.
-The officer’s job is simply to see what your needs are.
-If those needs are relatively specific, another member of staff may also visit to provide more specialised assistance.
+The officer’s role is simply to see what your needs are.
+If those needs are relatively specific, another member of staff may also visit to provide more specialised assistance example; tech training.

 What types of help can be provided?